yct37785/One-For-All/README.md

 This is a known limitation of older versions of Ninja, which is bundled with the Android SDK's CMake installation.
 Fix:

-1. Download the latest `ninja.exe` from the official releases page:
+1. Download the latest `ninja.exe` from the [official releases page](https://github.com/ninja-build/ninja/releases).

 2. Locate your Android SDK CMake installation: